drensin/YTWatchLaterAI/README.md

     *   **`TriggerSubscriptionFeedUpdates` job:** Periodically invokes `scheduleAllUserFeedUpdates`.
 6.  **Google Cloud Run (`gemini-chat-service` - Node.js, WebSocket):**
     *   Hosts the WebSocket server for AI chat.
-    *   Uses the `@google/generative-ai` SDK to interact with Gemini models.
+    *   Uses the `@google/generative-ai` SDK to interact directly with Gemini API models.
     *   On `INIT_CHAT`: Fetches playlist videos (and optionally subscription feed videos from `UserSubscriptionFeedCache`) from Datastore, prepares context, and initializes the model.
     *   On `USER_QUERY`: Sends query and context to Gemini, requesting JSON output and "thinking" process.
     *   Streams `THINKING_CHUNK` messages for AI's thought process.